aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/optimizing-memory-usage-while-working-with-big-files-having-large-datasets/_index.md

             // Set the memory preferences on the workbook settings workbook.settings.memorySetting = AsposeCells.MemorySetting.MemoryPreference;

-            // Note: The memory settings also would not work for the default sheet i.e., "Sheet1" etc. automatically created by the Workbook
+            // Note: The memory settings also do not apply to the default sheet, i.e., "Sheet1", automatically created by the Workbook.
-            // To change the memory setting of existing sheets, change memory setting for them manually: let cells = workbook.worksheets.get(0).cells;
+            // To change the memory setting of existing sheets, change the memory setting for them manually: let cells = workbook.worksheets.get(0).cells;
             cells.memorySetting = AsposeCells.MemorySetting.MemoryPreference;

-            // Input large dataset into the cells of the worksheet.
+            // Input a large dataset into the cells of the worksheet.
             // Your code goes here.
             // Example: populate a few cells to demonstrate const firstCell = cells.get(0, 0);
             firstCell.value = "Sample Data 1";
             cells.get(1, 0).value = "Sample Data 2";

-            // Get cells of the newly created Worksheet "Sheet2" whose memory setting is same with the one defined in WorkbookSettings: const sheet2 = workbook.worksheets.add("Sheet2");
+            // Get cells of the newly created Worksheet "Sheet2" whose memory setting is the same as the one defined in WorkbookSettings: const sheet2 = workbook.worksheets.add("Sheet2");
             const cells2 = sheet2.cells;
             // .........
-            // Input large dataset into the cells of the worksheet.
+            // Input a large dataset into the cells of the worksheet.
             // Your code goes here.
             // Example: populate a few cells in Sheet2 cells2.get(0, 0).value = "Sheet2 Data 1";